-After successfully completing the HSE test, the student will receive a Colorado High School Equivalency Certificate from the State of Colorado Department of Education.
-Some campuses offer the HSE test in Spanish.
+After successful completion of either the GED or the HiSET tests, the student will receive a Colorado High School Equivalency Diploma from the State of Colorado issued by the Colorado Department of Education.

-GED® College Ready and GED® College Ready+ Credit
+GED® College Ready and GED® College Ready + Credit FAQ

 In January 2016, the GED Testing Service announced GED® College Ready and GED® College Ready+ Credit performance levels.
-These two new levels signify college readiness and academic credit equivalencies respectively.
+These two levels signify college readiness and academic credit equivalencies, respectively.

 What are the Performance Levels on the GED® Test?

 The GED® test has a range of 100 - 200 Scaled Score points and is subdivided into four performance levels:

 - Performance Level 1: Below Pass (Scaled Scores 100 - 144)

 - Performance Level 2: Pass/High School Equivalency (Scaled Scores 145 - 164)